Introducing St Maarten And St Martin

 Lake Gunn, South Island © Jocelyn Kinghorn

-The French and the Dutch have shared this Caribbean gem peacefully for more than 350 years, ever since (as legend has it) a gin-drinking Dutchman and wine-imbibing Frenchman walked around the island to see how much territory they could claim for their country in a day.
-The Frenchman gained two-thirds of the island, but the Dutch maintain that their representative claimed the most prized part of the territory.
+Tucked away in a small corner of the Caribbean lies the island of Sint Maarten and St Martin, the woorld's smallest area of land divided into two nations.
+The French and Dutch have shared this strip of paradise peacefully for more than 350 years, ever since (as legend has it) a gin-drinking Dutchman and a wine-imbibing Frenchman walked around the island to see how much territory they could claim for their country in a day.
+The French won more land, but the Dutch lay claim to the most prized part.

 Become our St Maarten And St Martin Travel Expert

 We are looking for contributors for our St Maarten And St Martin travel guide.
 If you are a local, a regular traveller to St Maarten And St Martin or a travel professional with time to contribute and answer occasional forum questions, please contact us.